KamiworksCat/djangotutorial-ubuntu/README.md

 Enhance the outlook in detail.html (Completed) <br>
 Changing and enhancing the views.py when a vote request/query is submitted to the server.
 (Completed) <br>
+Updating views.py and creating results.html to reflect the votes registered for each choice.
+(Completed) <br>

 # Django learning points